 To be eligible, you cannot have been previously convicted, have current or past community supervision or deferred adjudication, or have any pending case for offenses other than Class C misdemeanors or less serious offenses.

 Being charged with a drug crime in the State of Texas is no laughing matter.
 When it comes to a drug charge, your freedom and reputation are at stake.
 As a result, hiring an experienced lawyer to defend you should be a top priority.
 While the government may provide you with a public defender, they are often overworked and lack the incentive to aggressively fight for your rights.
-The lawyers at The Fulgham Law Firm have a proven track record in successfully defending those charged with drug crimes in Texas.
+The lawyers at Fulgham Hampton Criminal Defense Attorneys have a proven track record in successfully defending those charged with drug crimes in Texas.
 We will do everything in our power to help you get the best result possible.
 Do not gamble on your future.
-Reach out to The Fulgham Law Firm today by calling (817) 826-9905 or by contacting us online.
+Reach out to Fulgham Hampton Criminal Defense Attorneys today by calling (817) 826-9905 or by contacting us online.